lightbend/pipelines-model-serving/README.md

 Now build the project:

 ```
-sbt buildAndPublish
+buildAndPublish
 ```

 > NOTE: The first task performed is `verifyBlueprint`, which verifies the blueprint is valid.
 You can run this command separately if you just want to check it after doing edits.

-The image name will be based on one of the following strings, where `USER` will be replaced with your user name at build time (so you and your colleagues can easily run separate instances of the app...):
+The image name will be based on one of the following strings, where `USER` will be replaced with your user name at build time (so you and your colleagues can easily run separate instances of the same app...):

 * Wine app: `wine-quality-ml-USER`
 * Airline app: `airline-flights-ml-USER`